NatLabRockies/LabProcessTracker/README.md

 - Visual status blocks for current process and sample
 - Color-coded feedback for different processes
 - Terminal-style activity log
-- Button controls for SAVE, UNDO, and EXIT
+- Button controls for SAVE, UNDO, EXIT, and Reset Operator
+- Operator management with reset capability

 ### 2. Run the CLI (Command-Line Interface)